aditsrivastava4/react-test-1/README.md

 # Chat Application

 This project is to create a Chat Application for multiple users with multiple users (many to many).
+Using [Pusher API](https://pusher.com/) for realtime communication between app and server.

 ## Backend
 ### [Flask](http://flask.pocoo.org/)